june11084/Weather-Checking-Task-Scheduler/README.md

 Week 1
 #Boggle
 1.Epicodus's version of Boggle is a game that:
-Markup : * Randomly generates string of 8 letters, with 2 or more letters being vowels.
+         * Randomly generates string of 8 letters, with 2 or more letters being vowels.
          * User can make English words from the 8 letters and input it into the blank field below and submit the word for checking.
             1.The word must be 3 letters or longer, and only contains letters from the generated string.
          * The user can drag-drop to rearrange the string letters for their own convenience.